The Inner Workings of My Breakdown (a Dream)

 Please, you must enter quickly, she pleads, the Crane is precisely scheduled.

-Happy with her makeup, Anna Grace opens the cage door to face Door #27CYA.
+Happy with her makeup, Anna Grace opens the elevator cage door.

-At each door you arrive, Anna Grace tells me, knock three times; some doors will open, and others will not.
+At each door you arrive, Anna Grace says, knock three times; some doors will open, and others will not.

 I walk 4 steps to the front of the door and knock 3 times.